 What are the chief complaints from the pharmaceutical companies?
 Why have there been many stops in implementing the rule?

-- QR codes are not the only solution for counterfeit!
+QR codes are not the only solution for counterfeiting!

-Vikas explains, “the QR code printed on a package and the one used for online transactions has a fundamental difference.
+Vikas explains, The QR code printed on a package and the one used for online transactions has a fundamental difference.
 The scan and pay QR codes have encrypted information and are dynamic.
 The unique code on a product remains the same throughout the item’s lifecycle.
 So anyone can copy these codes.
-A smartphone scan will not help tell the difference between the original and photocopy.
-But anti-counterfeit proprietor codes have intrinsic invisible markers.
-There are secure graphics and copy detection technology that prevent photocopying of QR codes.
+A smartphone scan will not help tell the difference between the original and the photocopy.
+However anti-counterfeit proprietor codes have intrinsic invisible markers.
+There are secure graphics and copy-detection technologies that prevent the photocopying of QR codes.
 At ACVISS, we use such overt and covert markers.”

 The product numbering scheme is not as per global standards.
 So manufacturers will need to put many product numbers on the package.
-The operational slow-down can impact export and add to the cost.
+The operational slow-down can impact exports and add to the cost.

 DAVA requires brands to print serial numbers even on the primary package.
 So what happens if brands do not have a serial number for the primary package or product?
 You need to upload a dummy number on the website!
 Dummy serial numbers do not help in traceability.
 It can lead to integrity issues with data.